luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-told you about 20 24 to 48 hours if you really want to get the full benefit of growth hormone now there's a condition called etapa G I'm gonna explain to a toughie G is a tompa G starts actually at about 18 hours and then gradually increases and it's maximum at 3 days it
+told you about 20 24 to 48 hours if you really want to get the full benefit of growth hormone now there's a condition called etapa G I'm going to explain to a toughie G is a tompa G starts actually at about 18 hours and then gradually increases and it's maximum at 3 days it